marzeverett/jornada_data_manager/Experimental Plan/New_Plan.md

 "predictions" - a dict of predictions, indexed by "x", "x_train", and "x_test", corresponding to prediction vectors

+"training_time": the amount of time, in seconds, it took to train the model.

 Added:

 "x_pred_unnormalized" - unnormalized x pred values